General counsel have some advice for law firms that say they are trying to diversify their ranks by hiring minorities: Try harder.

 But law firms say they are widening their focus to include more minorities.
 Baker & McKenzie partner Nam Paik said his firm now recruits from Howard University, a third-tier law school, according to U.S. News & World Report‘s law school ranking.
 Brown Raysman also recruits from Howard, Raysman said.

-In the latest NLJ 250 survey, Baker & McKenzie had 513 U.S. attorneys, 78 of whom were minorities.
+In the latest National Law Journal survey, Baker & McKenzie had 513 U.S. attorneys, 78 of whom were minorities.
 Twenty of the firm’s partners were minority attorneys.

 Paik heads Baker & McKenzie’s equal employment opportunity program, under whose auspices the firm runs the law student scholarship program.
 It gives $5,000 scholarships to about 20 minority students each year.
 Recently, the firm has begun giving some $10,000 scholarships that are linked to employment with the firm, Paik said.

-Real change in most firms, however, will take more than what they are now doing, said Palmore, with Sara Lee.
+Real change in most firms, however, will take more than what they are now doing, said Palmore.
 The “Call to Action” that he and hundreds of other general counsel signed states that they will select firms that demonstrate meaningful progress in diversity and reject firms that continue to fall short of the mark.
 The previous call did not include such a pronouncement.

 Sara Lee now has 10 firms that perform the “overwhelming majority” of the legal work for the baked goods giant, which had $19.5 billion in sales last year.
 Those firms, Palmore said, are chosen, in part, because they have demonstrated true inclusion of minorities.
-Two of those firms are Reed Smith, which reported that 11.6% of its 871 U.S. lawyers were minorities, and Sidley Austin Brown & Wood, where 11.8% of its 1,317 attorneys were minorities.
+Two of those firms are Reed Smith, which reported that 11.6 percent of its 871 U.S. lawyers were minorities, and Sidley Austin Brown & Wood, where 11.8 percent of its 1,317 attorneys were minorities.

 What Palmore perceives as marked progress and what many firms tout as such are often very different, he said.
 Diversity, he said, is not about putting one or two minorities on a particular case or project to please a client.
-Instead, it means including minorities in a firm, not just to win favor from a potential client, but to change a firm’s culture so that input from a variety of perspectives drives how a firm functions.
-Outside firms tend to focus on gaining short-term approval for diversity efforts from general counsel based on specific cases or projects without internalizing the need for diversity and making systemic changes in their organizations, he said.
+Instead, it means including minorities in a firm — not just to win favor from a potential client, but to change a firm’s culture so that input from a variety of perspectives drives how a firm functions.
+He said that outside firms tend to focus on gaining short-term approval for diversity efforts from general counsel based on specific cases or projects, without internalizing the need for diversity and making systemic changes in their organizations.